If the buyer is purchasing the home with a mortgage, the lender will require that an appraisal be conducted.

 How long until we know if the property appraised for the purchase price?

-If the property appraised at the purchase price, nothing further needs to be done and the closing process will proceed forward as planned.
+If the property appraised at the purchase price, nothing further needs to be done and the closing process will proceed.
 If the property appraised for less than the purchase price, we have a problem.
-That means the bank will only give the buyer a loan for the appraised value.
-In this case, the buyer will often come back to us and ask to renegotiate the purchase price down to the appraisal price.
+The bank will only give the buyer a loan for the appraised value.
+In this case, the buyer will often ask us to renegotiate the purchase price down to the appraised value.

-If we say no, then the buyer has to come up with cash at closing for the difference between the appraisal price and the purchase price.
-Many buyers can’t, or won’t want to do that.
-For instance: if the purchase price is $500K, but the appraisal only came in at $475K and we will only agree to lower the price to $480K then the buyer has to decide if he or she is going to bring an extra $5K on top of the down payment and closing costs to closing or walk away from the deal.
+If we say no, then the buyer has to come up with cash at closing for the difference between the appraised value and the purchase price.
+Many buyers can’t or won’t do that.
+For instance: if the purchase price is $500K, but the appraisal came in at $475K and we will only agree to lower the price to $480K, then the buyer has to decide if he or she is willing to pay extra $5K on top of the down payment and closing costs, or walk away from the deal.

-If the buyer walks away, his or her earnest money is usually refunded in the case of a low appraisal.
+If the buyer walks away, his or her earnest money is usually refunded.